- 1 The Best VPN Services in 2022

 Perfect Privacy offers different plans that come with different features.
 The cheapest plan is their 24-month plan ($8.89 per month) that includes access to all servers in the Perfect Privacy network as well as SOCKS5.
 If it’s a too high price to pay, you can always keep eye on the best VPN coupons and deals.

-You can pay anonymously by paying with Bitcoin. (in order to a money-back guarantee, however, a different payment method is required).
+You can pay anonymously by paying with Bitcoin. (in order to get a refund, however, a different payment method is required).

-Their cheapest plan includes access to their 25 servers in Australia, Canada, China, Denmark, France, Germany, Italy, Israel, Japan, Latvia, Luxembourg, Netherlands, Norway, Romania, Russia, Serbia, Singapore, Spain, Switzerland, Turkey, United Kingdom.
+Their cheapest plan includes access to their 25 locations in Australia, Canada, China, Denmark, France, Germany, Italy, Israel, Japan, Latvia, Luxembourg, Netherlands, Norway, Romania, Russia, Serbia, Singapore, Spain, Switzerland, Turkey, United Kingdom.

 |+ Supports P2P||– Slow customer support|